Ophthalmology Billing Services in Connecticut

 Every CT payer has specific rules for ophthalmology claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Ophthalmology Claims
+Anthem Blue Cross Blue Shield of Connecticut Ophthalmology Claims

-Anthem Blue Cross Blue Shield processes the largest share of Connecticut commercial ophthalmology claims.
+Anthem Blue Cross Blue Shield of Connecticut processes the largest share of Connecticut commercial ophthalmology claims.
 We know their CT specific fee schedules, prior authorization requirements for ophthalmology procedures, and their appeal timelines when claims are denied.
 90-day global includes post-op visits.
 Complications outside the global can be billed separately.

-HUSKY Health Ophthalmology Billing
+HUSKY Health (a self-insured, state-administered Medicaid program with no MCOs) Ophthalmology Billing

 Denial Prevention for Connecticut Ophthalmology